ArkilStraker/configure-group-policy/README.md

 </p>
 <p>
-Using Group Policy, you can enforce a desktop wallpaper across all domain-joined computers (or a specific group).
-Instead of users choosing their own background, the system applies the wallpaper you configure or power options oue create.
+ In this lab, we used Group Policy to enforce desktop wallpaper settings and create a new power options configuration across the entire domain.
+By applying these settings centrally, all domain-joined computers automatically inherited the policies without requiring local configuration.
+This lab demonstrated the power of Group Policy as a centralized management tool for Active Directory environments, enabling administrators to enforce uniform configurations, improve security, and streamline IT operations.
 </p>
 <br />